Singularities of the biextension metric for families of abelian varieties: Preliminary results

-To simplify the notation by avoiding the appearance of the polarization matrix $\Delta $ we will sometimes replace the $\qq$-sympletic integral basis $(a,b)$ by the symplectic $\qq$-basis $(a\Delta ^{-1},b)$.
+To avoid the appearance of the polarization matrix $\Delta $ and thus to simplify the notation we will sometimes replace the $\qq$-symplectic integral basis $(a,b)$ by the symplectic $\qq$-basis $(a\Delta ^{-1},b)$.
 In this new basis each local monodromy operator $N_j$ has the form